 Simply stand at the intersection until a stool frees up and someone will quickly escort you to a table and hand you a menu.

-First, we ordered a couple of extremely cheap beers.
+First, I ordered a couple of extremely cheap beers.

 And then took the chef’s advice and ordered the Spice Crabs and Spice (sprice?)
 Prawn.